mentalisttraceur/errnoname/README.md

-You can also help by sharing your use-cases, what features you want, and design suggestions - the `errnoname` function is a good minimal foundation, but there might be other things worth adding.
+You can also help by sharing your use-cases, what features you want, and design suggestions - the `errnoname` function is a good minimal foundation, but there might be other features or performance ptimizations worth doing.

 And finally, this can be more than a C library - let's expand it to every language that needs it!